Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 Method `getVisitorProfileWithCompletionHandler` was added in ACPAudience version 2.1.0.
 {% endhint %}

-This API returns the visitor profile that was most recently obtained.
+This API returns the most recently obtained visitor profile.
 For easy access across multiple launches of your app, the visitor profile is saved in `NSUserDefaults`.
 If no signal has been submitted, nil is returned.

 #### Syntax